Liam Manning: Coaching style

 Manning favours a high possession, high pressing style of football.

 He has a reputation for developing young players, having spent much of his early coaching career working with the academy sides of West Ham United, Ipswich Town and New York City FC.
 Manning is credited as having contributed to the development of England international Declan Rice.

 Personal life

 Manning took compassionate leave from Bristol City from 14 October 2024 for an indefinite period of time following the death of his newborn son Theo.
+He took further compassionate leave from Huddersfield in March 2026.